-Tips and tricks to follow for effective practice on clays in the run-up to the start of this year's partridge season
+Tips and tricks to follow for effective practising on clays in the run-up to the start of this year's partridge season

 If you have a day on partridge in your diary, you should at least try to go to a good clay ground a few times before or book a lesson or two with an instructor who can help you brush up on your skills.
 This does wonders for your confidence, which is half the battle when it comes to putting birds on the deck.

 - Find a ground that can offer you the kind of simulated bird that will mirror what you will be shooting.

 - Research in advance the type of terrain you will be shooting and whether the partridges will be presented high or traditionally.

 - Practise with a reputable game shooting instructor who has direct experience in what you hope to achieve.